Regulation C10: Research Degrees (excluding Professional Doctorates)

 13.6 Submission

-(a) If the Research Degrees Committee approves your application for a PhD or Higher Doctorate by Published Work, you must make a submission within six calendar months of the notification of the approval.
+(a) If the Research Degrees Committee approves your application for a PhD or Higher Doctorate by Published Work, you must make a submission within twelve calendar months of the notification of the approval.

-(b) You must submit three copies of your portfolio, including the published works, and a critical commentary of a maximum of 10,000 words.
+(b) You must submit an electronic copy of your portfolio, including the published works, and a critical commentary of a maximum of 10,000 words.
 The contents of the portfolio are explained in the Code of Practice for Research Degrees and accompanying guidance document.

 (c) The contents of your submission must be in the English language unless specific permission to use another language has been granted by the Research Degrees Committee.